THE REPTILES OF AUSTRALIA - PYTHONS

 Many pythons look at their best when they first get their adult patterning (above).

-The Northwestern Carpet Python (Morelia spilota variegata) in the 2 pictures below still has its hatchling coloration, typical for young Northwestern Carpet Pythons
+The Northern Carpet Python (Morelia spilota variegata) in the 2 pictures below still has its hatchling coloration, typical for young Northern Carpet Pythons

 Morelia spilota variegata Darwin or Northwestern Carpet Python